 - Finally, I thought it was interesting how Larry Bird kept referring to the team as his kids.
 He’s treating this like a family thing, and you can see and hear in his voice how much he wants to get the Pacers back to relevancy in a way.
 He wants fans to get excited for this team, and he wants to bring that passion back.
 He truly does seem to love this team and the franchise.
 He knows how important basketball is here in Indiana, and he’s going to keep doing what he can help that cause.

-Topics: Larry Bird
+Tags: Larry Bird